 }

-For all the facet calls that originate from the Fusion server, you need to send the Fusion Server Token and perform its validation.
+For all the facet calls that originate from the Fusion Server, you need to send the Fusion Server Token and perform its validation.

 Fusion Player Authentication

-Now that Unisave can authenticate (verify the identity of) the Fusion server, we also need to Fusion server to authenticate (verify the identity of) players that connect to it.
+Now that Unisave can authenticate (verify the identity of) the Fusion Server, we also need to Fusion Server to authenticate (verify the identity of) players that connect to it.

 Photon Fusion provides a mechanism for custom authentication, but because Photon does not host game servers, this authentication only supports making HTTP request to a given endpoint.
 It does not allow us to make facet calls.
 Therefore we will use a different approach.

-We will let the player connect no matter what, and then when he starts being handled by our Fusion server, we verify his identity there and kick him out in case the validation fails.
+We will let the player connect no matter what, and then when he starts being handled by our Fusion Server, we verify his identity there and kick him out in case the validation fails.

 The process will be the following: